ryran/ravshello/README.md

 =========

 Do you have an account with ravellosystems.com?
 Do you want to use the command-line to manage your account?

-**Check this out.**
+**If yes, then check this out.**

-Haven't set it up to be a proper python package yet, so here's some simple get-started instructions:
+Proper python packaging not in place yet, so here's some get-started instructions:

 ```
 git clone https://github.com/ryran/ravshello.git ~/ravshello